cungnv/scrapex/docs/quickstart.rst

             ],

-            #the csv filename, located inside the product's directory
+            #the csv filename, located inside the project's directory
             'result.csv'

             )